bobbyd01001/BWITTLRC/README.md

         python3 setup.py install --user

-        At this point LXDUI should be installed and ready to start.
+        At this point TLRC should be installed and ready to start.